gbtami/pychess-variants/static/docs/empire.md

 ### Soldier (S)
 ![Soldier](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/EmpireSoldier.png)

 The Soldiers replace the two middle Pawns.
 Soldiers both move and attack either one space forwards or one space to either side.
 These act as the bodyguards of the Kaiser; they're strongest when paired together.
+As Soldiers are not Pawns, they *don't* promote.

 ### Duke (D)